ursGill/Git_MAIN/README.md

 ```
 git clone<-some link->
 ```
-Status - Displays the state of the code.   \
+Status - Displays the state of the code
 ```
 git status
 ```